-New XC90 bigger, more luxury
+Design: new XC90 is bigger, adds more luxury

 The second generation Volvo XC90 recently rolled into showrooms and its arrival has had an immediate impact on sales, as the new XC is slightly bigger and more luxurious than its predecessor, but it also comes loaded with a whole host of new safety and technological features.
 Add to this the Volvo brand’s now legendary reputation for producing safe, reliable and exceptionally well built cars, and you know the XC90 is a winner.

 In fact, the sleek seven–seater has won dozens of awards world-wide, including the ultra-prestigious 2016 North American Truck of the Year title, while the Automobile Journalists Association of Canada has deemed it to be the Best New SUV / CUV over $60,000.
 The climb to the top of the ladder is not an easy task, as the luxury SUV segment is hard-fought and populated by an ever-increasing pool of contenders, but the all-new XC90 is truly, an exceptional automobile.